66 Models

 "A Yashica-flex Automatic camera with crank-operated film transport and shutter-cocking facilities, M-X synchronisation and shutter speeds from 1 to 1/300 second was presented by Intercontinental Marketing Co., at $79.50."

 Given the reputation of the magazine, we have to accept that some form of Yashica crank wind model was on display and the price was in the ball park of the 1957 release.
-An early Yashica-Mat prototype, or was there an earlier version that is still to be discovered (unlikely, in my view)?
+An early Yashica-Mat prototype, or was there an earlier version that is still to be discovered (most unlikely, in my view)?
 Either way, did it look anything like the Swedish Yashica-Mat ad above?

 Pre-production Model (Earliest Example in Database)